Category Archives: Other Projects

 The problem with these speakers lies in the 5v power regulator IC and schottky diode.
 These components are prone to failure which causes the diode to dead short, and the IC to burn out.
 My thermal camera shows the 5v IC getting hotter than the rest of the board.

 The power supply board provides 36v via a white and blue ribbon cable.
 This power supply is always on when AC power is provided.
-So if you can probe this cable and see 33-36 volts DC, your power supply is likely fine.
+So if you can probe this wire and see 33-36 volts DC, your power supply is likely fine.

 Some people have found that simply replacing the SS34B diode fixed their problem, but in my case, I de-soldered and lifted the output (pin 3) of the 5V IC and found no voltage was present, telling me the chip was bad.
 IF your 5v is good, and the diode is bad, you can either replace it with another SS34B, or a common 1N5822 through-hole style diode